 Digital Audio Recorders: Edirol R-09 and Roland R-05

 Having recorded many interviews in the past with cassette tape recorders, I can't tell you how crazy I am about these digital recorders!
 You can record continuous, great-quality audio for hours.
 I attach them to the lav mics that my interviewees wear on-camera, and it improves the quality of the audio in my videos tremendously.

 Ledgo LG-B560II LED Light

 This is a very decent budget LED light with a high CRI (color rendering index) and a built-in dimmer dial.
 It casts a strong, soft light without heating up the room.
-It can be battery-operated, but for some reason it starts blinking when your batteries are low (which isn't a great feature when you're in the middle of filming an interview!), so in my experience it works best when connected via AC adapter to a continuous power supply.
+It can be battery-operated, but I wouldn't advise that because it starts blinking when your batteries are low, which is a pretty strange "feature" when you're in the middle of filming an interview!
+So in my experience, it works best when connected via AC adapter to a continuous power supply.

 Vintage Clamp Lights with Aluminum Reflectors

 My Dad used to use these for portrait photography a long time ago, and I still like them!
 I've fitted them with new daylight 5400K colour temperature LED bulbs.
 Attach some parchment paper to the front (using vintage wooden clothes pins of course) and you've got some very useful extra soft lights.